nie-xin/js_examples/README.md

 ## Week 3 & 4 (16/20/2013 ~ ):
 * Read chapter 6 of Professional JavaScript for Web Developers.
-NOTE: Only read the “Understanding Objects” section.
+NOTE: Only read the “Understanding Objects” section. --- DONE

-* Read chapters 5 and 7 of Professional JavaScript for Web Developers.
+* Read chapters 5 and 7 of Professional JavaScript for Web Developers. --- ToDo

 * Return to Codecademy and complete the JavaScript track by working through sections 6, 7, and 8 (Data Structures to Object 2).

-* Read chapters 8, 9, 10, 11, 13, and 14 of Professional JavaScript for Web Developers.
+* Read chapters 8, 9, 10, 11, 13, and 14 of Professional JavaScript for Web Developers. --- ToDO

 * Follow this jQuery course—it is free: http://try.jquery.com/